Two methods for faster belay transitions

 5. When Hans is ready, he unties his clove hitch and begins leading pitch 2.

-Let's continue to honor his memory by learning from the many tips he has shared.
+Let's continue to honor his memory by learning from his expertise.

 Method #2 - Exchange belay devices after each pitch